rachsmithcodes/rachsmith.com/src/notes/dont-remove-a-fence.md

 slug: dont-remove-a-fence
 added:  2022-11-01 01:27
 updated: 2022-11-01 01:27
-tags: [develpopment, work]
+tags: [development, work]
-excerpt: Chesterton's Fence states: Don't move a fence until you know why it was put there in the first place.
+excerpt: "Chesterton's Fence states: Don't move a fence until you know why it was put there in the first place."
 note: publish
 ---